Granddaddy Basin | South Slope Uinta Mountains

 Sat

-A slight chance of snow.
-Mostly sunny, with a high near 31.
-Little or no snow accumulation expected.
+A chance of snow.
+Mostly cloudy, with a high near 28.
+Chance of precipitation is 40%.
+New snow accumulation of around one inch possible.

 Sun

 A chance of snow.
-Partly sunny, with a high near 32.
+Partly sunny, with a high near 19.
+New snow accumulation of around one inch possible.

 View Full Weather Details